-The Taiwan street food scene is a wonderland filled with delicious and affordable food treats that every traveller should try.
-They offer insight into Taiwan’s checkered history showcasing food influences from China, Hong Kong, Japan and even France.
-Around every street corner in Taiwan, you will find families, friends talking, laughing and sharing street food together.
-Keelung’s Night Market Miaokou is a local favourite hangout and famous for having excellent seafood, an electric atmosphere and of course delicious street food.
+The Taiwan street food scene is a wonderland filled with delicious and affordable food treats that every traveler should try.
+They offer insight into Taiwan’s checkered history showcasing food influences from China, Hong Kong, Japan, and even France.
+Around every street corner in Taiwan, you will find families and friends talking, laughing and sharing street food together.
+Keelung’s Night Market Miaokou is a local favorite hangout and famous for having excellent seafood, an electric atmosphere and of course delicious street food.

 In addition to the food coma-inducing Miaokou Night Market, there are many other street food options in different corners of Keelung.
-Walking down memory lane, a Japanese dessert comes to mind, one inherited during the Japanese occupation.
-As a little child, I was always lying on a glass cabinet watching the different treats in front of me: dorayaki, adzuki jelly, and motchi.
+Walking down memory lane, a Japanese dessert comes to mind – one inherited during the Japanese occupation.
+As a little child, I was always lying on a glass cabinet watching the different treats in front of me: dorayaki, adzuki jelly, and mochi.

 Let’s see how many coins I have in my pocket.

 Dorayaki is an iconic Taiwanese dessert that brings back fond memories for many locals.
 It is a palm-sized treat made from two sweet pancakes sandwiched together, traditionally with a red bean filling.
 Nowadays, there are many creative fillings available including cream, chocolate, sweet potato, and chestnut.

 The treat originates from ancient Japanese times, having been traced back to the Edo Period (1603-1867).
 The name “dorayaki” comes from the Japanese word for “gong”: dora.
 Well, if you use your imagination, the treat does seem to resemble a miniature gong in shape (although I would not recommend banging on it).

 Dorayaki has also featured in modern culture.
 It is famous for being the favorite snack for Doraemon, a blue robotic cat anime/manga character that was very popular in many Asian countries in the 70s to the 90s.